Genez-io/deployapps-landing-page/content/posts/type_safe_expressjs_genezio.md

 npm install ./sdk/genezio-sdk.tar.gz
 ```

-We are now ready to change the communication between React and the server to use genezio.
+We are now ready to change the communication between React and the server to use DeployApps.
 Go to `src/App.tsx` and import the `BookService` and the `Book` model.

 ```ts
 {{< filePath >}}client-ts/src/App.tsx{{< /filePath >}}